 Direct Loans are low interest loans for students and parents to help pay for the cost of a student’s education.
 There are two types of Direct Loans: Subsidized and Unsubsidized.
-To qualify you must be enrolled in the 480 Hour Combination Welder I Program Course.
+To qualify you must be enrolled in the 480 Hour Combination Welder I Program Course or the 640 Hour Combination Welder II Program.
 You must first complete the FAFSA (Free Application for Federal Student Aid) online to see if you qualify.
 Repayment begins six months after graduation or date you cease to be a student.
-LWT is eligible to participate in the Subsidized, Unsubsidized, and Parent’s Plus for Undergraduate students which are administered by the Department of Education.
+LWT is eligible to award the Federal Pell Grant Program (640 Hour Combination Welder II Program only), Direct Subsidized, Unsubsidized, and Parent’s Plus for Undergraduate students which are administered by the Department of Education.

 Subsidized loans are for students with demonstrated financial need, as determined by federal regulations.
 No interest is charged while a student is in school at least half-time, during the grace period, and during deferment periods.